 Thank you to pickyourown.org for these helpful tips!

-- Select plump, full blueberries with a light gray-blue color.
+- Select plump, whole blueberries with a light gray-blue color.
 A berry with any hint of red isn’t fully ripened.
 White and green-colored blueberries will not ripen after they are picked, while blueberries that have already turned purple, red, or blue-ish usually ripen after they are picked (if they are kept at room temperature to ripen).

 - Since blueberries hang on the bushes in bunches like grapes, the easiest and fastest way to pick them is to hold your bucket under them, cup a ripe bunch with your other hand, and gently rub the berries with your fingers.
 The ripe berries will drop into your bucket, while the unripe ones will remain attached to the bush.